VaclavElias/stride-website-next/README.md

 - [ ] Deployment Docs
 - [ ] Wiki instructions how to add update website
 - [ ] Staging web
+- [ ] Shall we remove Diamond Striders and Platinum Striders, maybe to past

 ## The motivation for the update